slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On present

 You will die soon.
-Act accordingly and don't postpone joy: live life ready to meet god.
+Act accordingly and don't postpone joy: live life ready to meet god like it’s everyone else’s last day.
+If you can’t find pleasure in the simple or the mundane, then you won’t find pleasure anywhere.

 > *'Every day in the mirror I watch death at work.' -- Jean Cocteau*